pixel-modelers/easyBragg/INSTALL.md

 pip uninstall simtbx
 ```

-Note, the two submodules `simtbx_nanoBragg_ext.so` and `simtbx_diffBragg_ext.so` will remain in python site-packages.
-The cmake build recipe will re-install them.
+Note, after uninstalling, the two submodules `simtbx_nanoBragg_ext.so` and `simtbx_diffBragg_ext.so` will remain in python site-packages.
+Repeating the cmake build recipe will simply over-write them .

 <a name="testing_easybragg"></a>
 ### Testing the build